Mouse Mousse and Omni Cat Food Coming Soon!

 Vegan salmon oil being poured into cat's bowl

-To finally have a food that would be accepted by so many people as it is the natural food of cats to eat mice, but can you imagine if actual mice were put into a cat food?
-No one would buy it as we quite like sweet little mice and how do you kill and process so many mice?!
-So, to have an alternative at last where we save millions upon millions of birds, land mammals and fish by substituting what is available now (fish-based cat food that we should NOT be feeding to our cats for health reasons as shown here); we HAVE to support it and we applaud it!
+To finally have a food that would be accepted by so many people as with Mouse Mousse coming, this is the natural food of cats to eat mice, but can you imagine if actual mice were put into a cat food?
+No one would buy it as we really like little mice and how do you kill and process so many mice - what a welfare issue that isn't worth thinking about?!

 “Sustainability is a motherlode of innovation.” – Harvard Business Review